Formal Verification of Necessary Grounding via Successor Semantics

 states that every contingent fact must be grounded in a necessary truth — a logical architecture without which no coherent reasoning could occur.
 This schema enforces non-identity (p ≠ q) as the absolute condition for intelligibility.
 For technical validation, see Section 2.1 (A1–A3) and Appendix A.6 (asymmetry of ◃).

 This yields a twofold modal dynamic: diagnostics (framed by the question of contingency: “Why am I?”) and therapy (resolved only by necessary perfection: “Ω grounds all being”).
-The Hyper-Modal Theorem thus functions as a kind of epistemological skeleton — one that prevents semantic collapse and infinite regress.
+The Hyper-Modal Theorem thus functions as a kind of modal grounding structure — one that prevents semantic collapse and infinite regress.

 In this view, Hegel’s dialectical engine operates within the architectural limits defined by the Knowability Paradox.
 The Hyper-Modal Theorem, therefore, precedes dialectics not just chronologically but ontologically — serving as the foundational frame in which all dialectical motion unfolds.